northswiss/jekyll-boilerplate/_posts/2016-07-27-the-best-travel-and-business-expense-reporting-tools.md

 Alongside standard features like receipt and mileage capture, Expensify can also connect with bank and credit cards to automatically retrieve transactions that can be expensed.
 In addition, an eReceipt is automatically generated for any expense under $75, softening the frustration of misplacing or losing receipts.
 Another standout is Expensify’s ExpenseIt feature, which allows users to email receipts to be later scanned and applied to a report.

 With such a diverse array of features working together with TravelPerk’s unique [Dynamic Budgeting Algorithm](http://travelperk.com/blog/how-static-travel-budgets-are-hurting-your-company/) — and the team’s dedication towards more streamlined management of business travel — Expensify is a natural fit for any office or travel manager who wants to save money and be more organized.
-And for travelling employees, the combination of the two almost makes booking business travel and reporting expenses — dare we say — enjoyable.
+And for traveling employees, the combination of the two almost makes booking business travel and reporting expenses — dare we say — enjoyable.

 **Related Links**